phunanon/Insitux/integrations/Deadline.md

 ;; syntax
 ;; Matches a value with each case and executes and returns the corresponding value, else a default final value or false.

+(satisfy 0, pos? true, neg? false 0)
+;; syntax
+;; Matches a value with each case function and executes and returns the corresponding value, else a default final value or false.

+(-> "hello" 1 upper-case)
+;; syntax
+;; "Thread" return values into the next function, seeded with first argument.

 (and null (print "hi"))
 ;; syntax and function
 ;; Tests each argument and returns true or false if all arguments are truthy.